What is Mitt Romney's Net Worth?

 During his 2012 Presidential campaign, Romney's financial disclosure forms estimated his total net worth to be $80 – $255 million.
 At that time, the value of his IRA account alone was $102 million.
 His 2018 Senate campaign financial disclosure pegged his fortune at $190 – $250 million.

-During his lifetime Mitt has donated millions of dollars to The Church of Jesus Christ Of Latter-day Saints as well as several charitable organizations, including the Tyler Foundation (which is controlled by the Romneys), MS Cure, and the Best Friends Foundation.
+During his lifetime, Mitt has donated millions of dollars to The Church of Jesus Christ Of Latter-day Saints as well as several charitable organizations, including the Tyler Foundation (which is controlled by the Romneys), MS Cure, and the Best Friends Foundation.
 Romney is also a best-selling author, publishing "Turnaround: Crisis, Leadership, and the Olympic Games" in 2004 and "No Apology: The Case for American Greatness" in 2010.

 Early Life and Education

 Mitt Romney was born Willard Mitt Romney on March 12, 1947, in Detroit, Michigan.
 His mother, Lenore, was a homemaker, and his father, George (who was born in a Mormon colony in Mexico), was an automobile executive.
-Mitt grew up with 2 older sisters (Margo and Jane) and an older brother (Scott), and the family moved to Bloomfield Hills in 1953 when George became the CEO of American Motors.
-Romney studied at public schools until seventh grade, then attended Cranbook School, a private boys' prep school, where he managed the hockey team and was a member of the pep squad and cross-country running team.
+Mitt grew up with two older sisters (Margo and Jane) and an older brother (Scott), and the family moved to Bloomfield Hills in 1953 when George became the CEO of American Motors.
+Romney studied at public schools until seventh grade, then attended Cranbrook School, a private boys' prep school, where he managed the hockey team and was a member of the pep squad and cross-country running team.
 While attending high school, Mitt helped out with George's Michigan gubernatorial campaign; George served as Michigan's governor from 1963 to 1969 and ran an unsuccessful campaign to become the Republican Party's presidential nominee in 1968.

 After high school, Mitt attended Stanford University before going to France in July 1966 for a missionary trip.
 In June 1968, he was seriously injured in southern France when a vehicle hit the car he was driving; the mission president's wife was killed in the crash.
 When he returned to the U.S. after his mission trip, Romney enrolled in college at Utah's Brigham Young University, earning a Bachelor of Arts in English in 1971.
 He later enrolled in a Juris Doctor/Master of Business Administration program at Harvard, graduating in 1975; he graduated cum laude from their law school and was in the top 5% of his business school class.